GalacticDynamics/unxt/docs/guides/dimensions.md

 ```

-Now let's get the dimensions from objects:
+Now let's get the dimension from various objects:

 ```{code-block} python
 >>> from unxt.dims import dimension_of